jeftegoes/AwsOverview/Amazon CloudWatch.md

 ![Evaluating an alarm](Images/CloudWatchEvaluatingAlarm.png)

-## 19.4.
+## 17.4.
 EC2 Instance Recovery

 - Status Check:
   - Instance status = check the EC2 VM.
   - System status = check the underlying hardware.
 - Recovery: Same Private, Public, Elastic IP, metadata, placement group.

-## 19.5.
+## 17.5.
 CloudWatch Alarm: good to know

 - Alarms can be created based on CloudWatch Logs Metrics Filters.
-- To test alarms and notifications, set the alarm state to Alarm using CLI: `aws cloudwatch set-alarm-state --alarm-name "myalarm" --state-value ALARM --state-reason "testing purposes"`
+- To test alarms and notifications, set the alarm state to Alarm using CLI: `Amazon CloudWatch set-alarm-state --alarm-name "myalarm" --state-value ALARM --state-reason "testing purposes"`

-# 20. Synthetics Canary
+# 18. Synthetics Canary

 - Configurable script that monitor your APIs, URLs, Websites, ...
 - Reproduce what your customers do programmatically to find issues before customers are impacted.